-Everyone grocery shops, so why not save money on groceries while you’re at it?
+Everyone has to grocery shop, so why not save some money on your groceries while you’re at it?

 While I would love to say that I’m an extreme couponing queen or a great stockpiler, I don’t have the brain power or time in the day to attempt something of the sort!
 My husband and I both work full time jobs outside the home, so we do the best that we can when trying to save money on groceries.

-I’m happy to say that free phone apps have saved us hundreds over the years, and everyone should use them!
+I’m happy to say that free phone apps have saved us hundreds over the years, and I think everyone should use them!

 Disclosure: This post may contain affiliate links.
 That means if you click & buy or sign up for a service through my link, I will receive a small compensation at no additional cost to you.